dimitri/pgloader/pgloader.1.md

   - *batch concurrency*

     Takes a numeric value as argument, defaults to `10`.
-That's the number of batches that pgloader is allows to build in memory, even when only a single batch at a time might be sent to PostgreSQL.
+That's the number of batches that pgloader is allows to build in memory in each reader thread.
+See the *workers* setting for how many reader threads are allowed to run at the same time: each of them is allowed as many as *batch concurrency* batches.

-    Supporting more than a single batch being sent at a time is on the TODO list of pgloader, but is not implemented yet.
-This option is about controlling the memory needs of pgloader as a trade-off to the performances characteristics, and not about parallel activity of pgloader.

 Other options are specific to each input source, please refer to specific parts of the documentation for their listing and covering.